Chargebacks

 resolved The dispute is resolved through Proactive Dispute Resolution (RDR) without affecting the dispute ratio.

-Similar in the Mastercom Collaboration program, merchants, issuers, and acquirers communicate early, enabling refunds to prevent chargebacks and resolve disputes efficiently.
+Similar to the Mastercom Collaboration program, merchants, issuers, and acquirers communicate early, enabling refunds to prevent chargebacks and resolve disputes efficiently.

-resolved_reversal If a refund and RDR occur simultaneously, the chargeback is canceled to prevent double credit to the cardholder.
+resolved_reversal If a refund and RDR occur simultaneously, the chargeback is cancelled to prevent double credit to the cardholder.

 Receive chargebacks